prangunj23/prangunj23.github.io/README.md

 ### bugs to fix
 - **Bootstrap scripts need to go on each spanish page**
 - **Medicomm logo** for spanish page links to english page, not spanish
-- English press page footers need to be in english, not spanish
 - contact footer links on each spanish page
 - recheck navbar links